GiovaneGuerreiro/existential-accounting/README.md

 `cash -> supplier xpto invoice xxxxxxx, {value: 2264.91, date: "2026-01-10", description: "done"}`

-*The Non-Accrual Basis*: Since we don't consider payables and receivables until they're paid or received (which renders them useless for bookkeeping purpose after that), we don't accrue them.
+**The Non-Accrual Basis**: It is an agnostic approach.
+Since we don't consider payables and receivables until they're paid or received (which renders them useless for bookkeeping purpose after that), we don't accrue them.
 This is an honest acceptance of the human incompetence to predict the unpredictable future or to estimate the subjective value of the material world.
-In Portuguese, we can call it "Regime de Incompetência"
+In Portuguese, we can call it "Regime de Incompetência".

+**Results**: The results are simply the sum of the account values compared to the previous period, influenced only by income, expenses, receivables received and payables paid.
+There is no fictitious profit or loss.